AGN907/yomu/apps/web/README.md

 As the web client is self-hosted you will need to make sure you have `Docker/Docker Desktop` installed to run it.

-To install docker and docker desktop follow the instructions [here](https://docs.docker.com/desktop/install/)
+To install docker or docker desktop follow the instructions [here](https://docs.docker.com/desktop/install/)

 You also need [Node.js](https://nodejs.org/en/) and [pnpm](https://pnpm.io/) installed.